alexeibex/alexeibex.github.io/property.md

   3. **Open & Notorious & Visible Possession**
     - Penalizes owner for sleeping on their rights
       - Test is objective
-    - Possessor must unfurl his flag on the land and keep it flying so that the actual owner may see, and if he will, that an enemy has invaded his domains, and planted the standard of conquest.
+    - Possessor must unfurl his flag on the land and keep it flying so that the actual owner may see, and if he will, that an enemy has invaded his domains, and planted the standard of conquest. - *Scott v.
+Anderson-Tully Co.*
   4. **Possession that is continuous for the statutory period**
     - Need not be constant just match average owner's use
   5. **Hostile Possession that is Adverse**